Questions? Just ask, we love talking about it! If you don’t find the answers you need here, you can send us a message or give us a call.

 What method of payments do you accept, and do I pay when I drop my dog off or when I pick up?

-We accept Visa, MasterCard, cash and Traveler’s Checks.
+We accept Visa, MasterCard, and cash.
 We cannot break large bills of $50 or $100.
 No personal or business checks will be accepted.
-Payment is due at check-out unless your pet is staying for more than 10 days.
+Payment is due at check-out unless your pet is staying for more than 5 days.

 Is there an in-depth interview to determine relevant background, behavioral and health information including confirmation of spay/neuter, proof of vaccinations, flea and tick prevention, etc.?
 Moreover, is the information kept up to date?